 - ½ teaspoon matcha

 - Line a 8" by 4" loaf pan with parchment paper.

 - Sift the cake flour, baking powder and salt into a bowl.
 Set aside.

-- In a mixer fitted with a whisk attachment, add the egg whites and whisk until foamy.
+- In a clean mixer bowl fitted with a whisk attachment, add in the 2 egg whites and whisk until foamy.

 - Add in the cream of tartar and continue whisking.
-Gradually add in the sugar and whisk until stiff peaks form.
+Gradually add in half of the sugar and whisk until the egg whites form stiff peaks.

-- Transfer the whipped egg whites to a large clean bowl.
+- Transfer the whipped egg whites from the stand mixer bowl to a large clean bowl.
+Set aside.

-- Using the same stand mixer bowl, replace the whisk with the paddle attachment and add in the butter and sugar.
+- Using the same stand mixer bowl, replace the whisk with the paddle attachment and add in the butter and the remaining sugar.

 - Cream the butter and sugar until light and fluffy, about 3 minutes.

 - Lower the mixer speed and pour in 1 egg yolk at a time.

 - Mix until the egg yolks are incorporated.
 Add in the vanilla extract.

 - With the mixer on low, add in ½ of the cake flour mixture.

 - Alternate with the remainder of the milk and flour, which will result in a cake batter.

 - Take about ⅓rd of the egg whites and fold into the cake batter.
 Continue folding in the egg whites in thirds, until incorporated.
 (Don't over mix).

 - Transfer the batter to the prepared loaf pan and tap a few times to release any trapped bubbles.